Course type: A level & Applied • Awarding/exam body: Eduqas

 Media Language: How the media communicates meaning to audiences through media texts such as advertisements, television programmes and newspaper reports.

-Media Representation: How the media portrays events, issues, places, individuals and social groups through the processes of selection, construction and mediation of media texts.
+Media Representation: How the media portrays events, issues, places, individuals and social groups through the processes of selection, construction and mediation of texts.

 Media Industries: The processes of production, distribution and circulation by media industries and how these affect media forms and platforms.